Extraocular muscles

 Please log in if you want to rate questions. |

-This presentation is typical of a paresis of the left medial rectus.
-A patient with a paresis of the right superior rectus muscle will have impaired elevation and inward rotation of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin raised, with her head extended and tilted toward her left shouder. (
+This presentation is typical of a paresis of the left lateral rectus.
+A patient with a paresis of the left lateral rectus muscle will have impaired adbuction of the left eye, and is likely to try to minimize his diplopia by looking at the world with his chin turned toward his left shoulder and his right eye adducted. (

 See References)